Carrollian manifolds and null infinity: A view from Cartan geometry: Carrollian spacetimes

-Where $\ISO\left(n-1\right)$ is identified with the subgroup of $\Carr_{\gL}\left(n\right)$ stabilising $X^I = \left( 0, 0^A, 1, 0\right)$, { } These models are the total space of a line bundle over sphere/flat/hyperbolic spaces respectively (the degenerate metric is obtained by pull-back of the metric on the base) i.e. we have the isomorphisms
+These models are the total space of a (trivial) line bundle over sphere/flat/hyperbolic spaces respectively (the degenerate metric is obtained by pull-back of the metric on the base) i.e. we have the isomorphisms